 Caumsett State Historic Park Preserve reaches from Long Island Sound across Lloyd Neck to Lloyd Harbor and occupies approximately 1,500 acres.
 Located in the Town of Huntington in the Village of Lloyd Harbor, it includes open meadows, pristine beaches, hardwood forests, specimen trees and shrubs, and a fresh water pond in addition to Field’s main house and outbuildings.
 Caumsett is a mixture of habitats that make it a rare and valuable resource.
 Its natural setting offers unlimited opportunities for environmental, scientific and cultural research.

 During World War II, the Field's moved their primary residence to the Summer Cottage as the Main House was used as a government office.
 The cottage later became the primary residence of Field's widow until her death.
 Today, the Summer Cottage remains one of the last major historic buildings at Caumsett State Historic Park Preserve.

-The Caumsett Designer Showhouse will be presented in the Summer Cottage beginning in early October.
-The Foundation has made arrangements with more than twenty top interior designers and decorative artists from the New York metropolitan area.
-These talented artists will transform the Summer Cottage into a decorating masterpiece that will be open to the public for a period of six weeks.
+The Caumsett Designer Showhouse was be presented in the Summer Cottage beginning in early October.
+The Foundation made arrangements with more than twenty top interior designers and decorative artists from the New York metropolitan area.
+These talented artists transformed the Summer Cottage into a decorating masterpiece that was open to the public for a period of six weeks.